 For a 2,500 square foot house, the average homeowner can pay anywhere between $5,000 to $45,000 for siding installation for their home, depending on the material used.
 Because of the price difference in materials, your siding quotes can vary dramatically.
 We encourage homeowners to research the type of siding material that are best for them, based on price range, maintenance of material, insulation and times and difficulty of the installation.

 On the low end, vinyl siding costs between $2-7 per square foot compared to brick siding which can cost between $8-10 per square foot.
 The most expensive siding material is natural stone, with some contractors quoting up to $50 per square foot.
-Both brick and stone take longer to install than vinyl siding, and this additional time is another element contributing to their higher cost.
+Both brick and stone have a more complex installation process than vinyl siding.
+The additional time needed contributes to their higher cost.

 Extremely low bids can be the sign of a scam — and extremely high bids could be just as concerning.
 It’s important to understand why an estimate or quote is extremely high or low.